jonathanbcsouza/battleships/README.md

 - PHP and MySQL installed on your system.
 - Composer for managing PHP dependencies.
-- Node.js and npm for the javascript test.

 #### Setup and Execution

 1. Clone the repository to your local machine.
 2. Install Composer if you haven't already.
 You can download it from [here](https://getcomposer.org/download/).
 After downloading, you can install it globally on your system by following the instructions [here](https://getcomposer.org/doc/00-intro.md#globally).
 3. Run `composer install` to install the PHP dependencies.
+This will install the following dependencies:

+   - `vlucas/phpdotenv` for loading environment variables from a `.env` file.
+   - `phpunit/phpunit` for running tests.

+   It will also set up autoloading for the `App` namespace.

 4. Run `npm install` to install the javascript dependencies.
 5. Start a local PHP server using `php -S localhost:8000`.
 6. Open your browser and navigate to `http://localhost:8000` to play the game.

-#### Running Javascript Tests

-Execute `npm test` to run the test suite.

 #### Verifying Installed Libraries